stephan-nylinder/module-organising-data-dm-practices/_episodes/003-tabular-data.md

 {: .callout .toc}

 ## Good practices for structuring data tables
-The most common mistake made is treating the spreadsheet program like it is a notebook by relying on context, notes in the margin, spatial layout of data and fields to convey information.
-As humans,
-we can (usually) interpret these things, but computers are unintelligent, and unless we explain to the computer what every single thing means (and that can be hard!) it will not be able to see how our data fit together.
+The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
+As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain to the computer what every single thing means (and that can be hard!), it will not be able to see how our data fits together.

-Using the power of computers,
-we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).
+Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).

-This is why it’s extremely important to set up well-formatted tables from the outset **before** you even start collecting data to analyse.
-**Data organization is the foundation of your data-related work.**
-Unorganized data can make it harder to work with your data, so you should be mindful of your data organization when doing your data entry.
-You'll want to organize your data in a way that allows other programs and people to easily understand and use the data.
+This is why it’s extremely important to set up well-formatted tables from the outset – **before** you even start entering data from your very first preliminary experiment.
+Data organization is the foundation of your research project.
+It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.
+You can set things up in different ways in spreadsheets, but some of these choices can limit your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.

+> ### Note
-**Note:** The best layouts/formats (as well as software and interfaces) for **data entry** and **data analysis** might be different.
-It is important to take this into account, and ideally automate the conversion from one to another.
+> The best layouts/formats (as well as software and
+> interfaces) for **data entry** and **data analysis** might be
+> different.
+It is important to take this into account, and ideally
+> automate the conversion from one to another.
+{: .callout}

 ### Keeping track of your analyses